Instructors

 Brown University Libraries

 The Brown University libraries are a wonderful resource for both instructors and students.
-Summer instructors have access to the Online Course Reserves Access (OCRA) to request digital and physical course reserves for articles, book excerpts, audio and video materials.
+Summer instructors have access to the Course Reserves) to request digital and physical course reserves for articles, book excerpts, audio and video materials.

 University libraries also offer independent or collaborative study and work spaces for students, in addition to subject specialists who can assist with their academic work.
 Instructors are encouraged to steer their students to take advantage of the University Libraries extensive resources.